companioning others through grief, loss and transition

-I offer grief support sessions to help you navigate "living while grieving" and to cultivate meaningful healing strategies that honor your grief and the loss/transition that you are experiencing.
-I am here to be a companion to your experience, to witness your story and pain, and to offer insight and holistic support to help you regain vitality and meaning.
+I offer grief support sessions to help you navigate "living while grieving" and to cultivate meaningful healing strategies that honor your grief and the loss/transition you are experiencing.
+I am here to be a companion to you, to witness your story and pain, and to offer insight and holistic support to help you regain vitality and meaning.

 I provide education workshops and training to organizations, businesses and communities who would like to better understand how to support others through difficult transitions and loss, and to bring awareness to the spectrum of grief, effective helping skills, and the significance of grief yearnings and resilience in healing with meaning and dignity.